Diversity, Equity, Inclusion, and Belonging

 - During Middle School Advisory, students studied the 13 Guiding Principles of the Black Lives Matter movement.
 After discussing each principle, this group decided that Collective Value resonated most with them and worked together to create a poster on its importance.

-The Diversity Equity and Inclusion Committee works closely with WNS teachers and administration to offer the WNS community new ways to better understand the experiences of all members of our society and to foster an environment in which all individuals feel welcomed, respected, supported, and valued.
+The Diversity, Equity, Inclusion, and Belonging (DEIB) Committee works closely with WNS teachers and administration to offer the WNS community new ways to better understand the experiences of all members of our society and to foster an environment in which all individuals feel welcomed, respected, supported, and valued.

 View the Parent’s Association DEI Committee